-services.
-It is true that there are instances, mainly in relation to higher level products, where marketing strategies differ, such as in terms of pricing plans and discount schemes.
+marketing strategies differ, such as in terms of pricing plans and discount schemes.
 However, such differences are only intended to meet the different requirements of different customers rather than to create separate markets based on the type of customer.
 In essence, the price-quality relationship of both residential and non-residential access is actually determined on the basis of a common competition platform, namely the capacity requirements in terms of usage and not necessarily customer type.

 Data as at May 2014

 Operator Connection Type Connection fee (€) Rental charge per annum (€ incl.
 VAT)

 Connection on standard exchange line

 Talk (postpaid)

 Residential 54.97 71.88

 GO Business 109.95 186.96

-GO Talk Anytime (postpaid)
+do Talk Anytime (postpaid)

 Residential 54.97 119.88

 Business Talk 500 (postpaid)

 Business 109.95 222.24

 Cable-modem connection

 Medium (postpaid)

 Residential 19.99 71.88

 Melita Large (postpaid)

 IVICIILA Residential 19.99 119.88

 Business 20.00 222.00

 Extra Large (postpaid)

 Business 20.00 342.00

 CS service (connection on standard exchange line hosted by GO)

 Ozone Talk (postpaid)

 Residential / Business Free 63.72